Dutch bank ABN AMRO to check customers for financial crimes

-THE HAGUE, Netherlands — Dutch bank ABN AMRO says the Netherlands’ central bank has ordered it to check all of its retail customers for possible financial crimes as part of a government crackdown.
+THE HAGUE, Netherlands — The Netherlands’ central bank has ordered ABN AMRO to check all of its retail customers for possible financial crimes as part of a government crackdown.

-The bank revealed the order Wednesday as it announced that second-quarter net profit edged up 1% from the same period last year to 693 million euros ($775 million).
+ABN AMRO revealed the order Wednesday alongside second-quarter results that showed its net profit edged up 1% from the same period last year to 693 million euros ($775 million).

-CEO Kees van Dijkhuizen says in a statement that he welcomes Dutch government plans to tackle financial crime.
-He says the central bank’s recent order to check all customers will cost 114 million euros ($128 million) and warns that sanctions such as a fine “may be imposed by the authorities.”
+The bank’s CEO Kees van Dijkhuizen said in a statement that he welcomes the Dutch government’s plans to tackle financial crime.
+He said the central bank’s recent order to check all customers will cost ABN AMRO 114 million euros and that sanctions such as a fine “may be imposed by the authorities.”

+The bank said it will “substantially” increase the number working in its so-called customer due diligence program.
+Currently it employs around 1,000 people.

+“In general, across the bank we will take all remedial actions necessary to ensure full compliance with legislation,” Van Dijkhuizen said.

 Last September, Dutch bank ING paid 775 million euros to settle a case linked to its failure to adequately prevent money laundering.